ThePandaOliver/PandaLib/README.md

 ## About:

-This Library was created to easily share code between The Panda Oliver's mods.
+PandaLib is a library mod for Minecraft that provides various APIs and utilities to simplify mod development.

 ### Current Features:

 - Config API
-  - Automatic Config synchronization
-- Kotlin libraries
+- Embedded Kotlin libraries

 ### Future Features